andredesousa/essential-angular-scaffold/README.md

 ## Commit messages convention

 In order to have a consistent git history every commit must follow a specific template.
-Here’s the template:
+Here's the template:

 ```bash
 <type>(<ITEM ID>?): <subject>